Base (chemistry): Strong bases

-A strong base is a basic chemical compound that can remove a proton (H^{+}) from (or deprotonate) a molecule of even a very weak acid (such as water) in an acid–base reaction.
+A strong base is a base that is quantitatively protonated upon exposure to water.
+This complete protonation is a result of the leveling effect.
+The term "strong base" can lead to confusion, since in this case "strong" is a category of base rather than a qualitative description.
+For example, guanidine is a very basic molecule, but it does not meet the definition of a strong base because it is not fully protonated by water.

 Common examples of strong bases include hydroxides of alkali metals and alkaline earth metals, like sodium hydroxide and calcium hydroxide, respectively.
 Due to their low solubility, some bases, such as alkaline earth hydroxides, can be used when the solubility factor is not taken into account.

 One advantage of this low solubility is that "many antacids were suspensions of metal hydroxides such as aluminium hydroxide and magnesium hydroxide"; compounds with low solubility and the ability to stop an increase in the concentration of the hydroxide ion, preventing the harm of the tissues in the mouth, oesophagus, and stomach.
 As the reaction continues and the salts dissolve, the stomach acid reacts with the hydroxide produced by the suspensions.

-Strong bases hydrolyze in water almost completely, resulting in the leveling effect.
-In this process, the water molecule combines with a strong base, due to the water's amphoteric ability; and, a hydroxide ion is released.
-Very strong bases can even deprotonate very weakly acidic C–H groups in the absence of water.
+Strong bases hydrolyze in water completely due to the leveling effect.
+In this process, the water molecule acts as an acid to protonate the base, resulting in the formation of a hydroxide anion.
+Under anhydrous conditions, some strong bases can even deprotonate weakly acidic C–H bonds.
 Here is a list of several strong bases: